-At the commencement of the Teaching Phase your dog has no concept of what you are expecting of them, nor that a behaviour can earn them a reward, so we need to teach them the rules of the game.
+At the commencement of the Teaching Phase when training a puppy, your dog has no concept of what you are expecting of them, nor that a behaviour can earn them a reward, so we need to teach them the rules of the game.

 Reinforcing every response will develop a high level of anticipation for the reward so that is why we need to ensure when training a puppy or dog that once they are reliably performing a behaviour and clearly understand the command/cue, we teach a dog not to expect to be rewarded every time it exhibits the correct behaviour by moving to the Training Phase and an Intermittent Schedule of Reinforcement.

 Transitioning to Training

 We need to remember that a dog does not suddenly go from having no word association, to instant and reliable word association with the behaviour when training a puppy or older dog.

 That’s why being clear, consistent and patient, while also using motivation to you and your dog’s advantage, is vital in training.